mackenziekbrooks/dci102-f18-humanities-data/Unit 0 /reclaimmd.md

 ## How

+[these instructions are not relevant for DCI 102 Fall 2018, but are left here for posterity]

 * First, carefully select your domain name.
 You will also need to pick a top-level domain \(.com, .org, .info etc.\) Davidson/Emory have created [guidance](http://domains.davidson.edu/support/general_information/choosing_a_domain_name) on the selection of a domain name that you may wish to consult.
 * Register for the Student & Individuals plans from Reclaim.
 Select the privacy protection add-on.
 To get there, go to Products &gt; Shared Hosting &gt; Students & Individuals.
 * You can access the backend of your website by prepending `/cpanel` to your URL.
 The cPanel is a common way to access all the different controls and features of your site.